 Financing on Negotiable Warehousing Receipts (e-NWR) will be integrated with e-NAM to simplify the process.

 The blue economy, which consists of economic activities dependent on marine resources, comprises 4.1% of the Indian economy.
-The Government of India has proposed various initiatives towards the aquaculture and fisheries sector in this Budget to develop these sectors.
+The Government of India has proposed various initiatives for the aquaculture and fisheries sector in this Budget to develop these sectors.

-Kisan Rail has been proposed by the Government in the budget and will be set up by Indian Railways through Public Private Partnership.
+Kisan Rail has been proposed by the Government in the budget and will be set up by Indian Railways through Public-Private Partnership.
 To build a seamless national cold supply chain for perishables (milk, meat, fish, etc), Express and Freight trains will have refrigerated coaches.
 Not just land but the budget brings in aviation into picture by launching new initiatives like Krishi Udaan, proposed to be launched by the Ministry of Civil Aviation.
 Both international and national routes will be covered.

 The Budget aims at encouraging organic farming and integrated farming by bringing in well-planned measures.
 Digitizing the process is a part of the plan amongst others so that the process is more efficient than before.

-The Budget has plans of expanding Integrated Farming Systems in rain-fed areas of the country.
-To cater to the non-cropping season, Multi-tier cropping, bee-keeping, solar pumps, solar energy production has been planned to be added.
+The Agriculture Budget 2020 has plans of expanding Integrated Farming Systems in rain-fed areas of the country.
+To cater to the non-cropping season, Multi-tier cropping, bee-keeping, solar pumps, and solar energy production has been planned to be added.
 Supporting this cause is the PM-KUSUM scheme, where 20 lakh farmers are going to be provided assistance to set up stand-alone solar pumps.
 Another 15 lakh farmers will be helped to solarise their grid-connected pump sets.
 The Budget also aims to enable farmers to set up solar power generation capacity on their fallow/barren lands and to sell it to the grid through a dedicated scheme.

 Focusing on the development of livestock in the Budget, The Government has various upgrade plans set in place.

-The Union Budget 2020 proposes to bring in fundamental and definitive changes into Indian agriculture and its allied sectors.
-The increase in fund allocation demonstrates the intent to transform the agricultural sector and contribute to a digitised farming system in the country.
-The Budget also has improvised and created capacities across the value chain towards the aquaculture and fisheries sector by bringing in the ‘Blue Economy’.
+The Union Budget 2020 proposes to bring fundamental and definitive changes to Indian agriculture and its allied sectors.
+The increase in fund allocation demonstrates the intent to transform the agricultural sector and contribute to a digitized farming system in the country.
+The Budget also has improvised and created capacities across the value chain for the aquaculture and fisheries sector by bringing in the ‘Blue Economy’.

 The new decade brings hope, and so does the Union Budget in providing a better tomorrow for the Indian farmer.
 Implementation of the proposed plans will hold the key to making this dream a reality.

-To learn more talk to our Solution Expert today!
+To learn more talk to our Solution Expert today!References: